fkie-cad/friTap/EXTENDING.md

 ```

 Another possibility is to use frida-trace or a debugger of our choice.
+Besides this we are currently working on adding new library by a known offset(currently under development).

 ## Looking for SSL objects in a process

-Sometimes when adding a new library or a library to an new platform it might help to have a look for certain functions names in all modules loaded from the process we are analyzing.
+Sometimes when adding a new library or a library to a new platform it might help to have a look for certain functions names in all modules loaded from the process we are analyzing.
 In those cases the following snipped might help:

 ```javascript
 modules = Process.enumerateModules()